Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

+so $\C^n\setminus (C\cup K)$ is Oka by Theorem \ref{th:localization}.
+Finally, $C\cup K$ clearly admits compact strongly pseudoconvex neighbourhoods which are holomorphically convex in $\C^n\setminus H$, and hence also in $\C^n\setminus H_i$ for each $i=1,\ldots,m$ provided the hyperplanes $H_i$ are chosen close enough to $H=H_0$.
+This shows that the complement of every such compact domain in $\C^n$ is Oka. \end{proof}

-A theorem of M.\ Lawrence \cite{Lawrence1995} (see also \cite[Theorem 4.7.1]{Stout2007}) says that if $C$ is a compact subset of $\C^n$ of finite length and if $A$ is a bounded closed purely one-dimensional complex subvariety of $\C^n\setminus C$, then the number of irreducible components of $A$ does not exceed the rank of the first Chech cohomology group $\check H^1(C,\Z)$ (which is the number of simple closed curves contained in $C$).
+A theorem of M.\ Lawrence \cite{Lawrence1995} (see also \cite[Theorem 4.7.1]{Stout2007}) says that if $C\subset \C^n$ is a compact set of finite length and $A$ is a bounded closed purely one-dimensional complex subvariety of $\C^n\setminus C$, then the number of irreducible components of $A$ does not exceed the rank of the first Chech cohomology group $\check H^1(C,\Z)$ (which is the number of simple closed curves contained in $C$).
 Together with Theorem \ref{th:CK} this gives the following corollary.

 \begin{corollary} Let $C$ be a compact subset of $\C^n$, $n>1$, which is contained in a compact connected set of finite length.
 If the group $\check H^1(C,\Z)$ has finite rank then $\C^n\setminus C$ is Oka. \end{corollary}